livepeer/verification-classifier/scripts/README.md

-# Data generation
+# Data generation scripts

+This folder contains scripts used to generate video data from video assets.

+It has three main steps:

+* Raw video data generation
+* Standard metrics data generation
+* Livepeer's research metrics data generation

+## Raw video data generation

-This folder contains scripts in order to generate new data using the downloaded data from YT8M.
-So it is important check the YT8M_downloader first [here](../YT8M_downloader/README.md).
+These scripts are used to generate new video data using the downloaded segments from YT8M's dataset subsets.
+They compose the bulk of simulated "attacks".
+It is important to check the YT8M_downloader first [here](../YT8M_downloader/README.md) to obtain the original segments.

-This scripts are referenced on the Tools.ipynb notebook from the data-analysis/notebooks folder and can be run there.
-In the data-analysis/notebooks folder it is a Dockerfile containing all necesary in order to run this scripts.
+Scripts hosted here are referenced on the [Tools.ipynb](https://github.com/livepeer/verification-classifier/blob/documentation_enhacements/data-analysis/notebooks/Tools.ipynb) notebook from the data-analysis/notebooks folder and can be run there.
+The data-analysis/notebooks folder contains a Dockerfile with all necessary settings.

-First script should be the one that generate the different renditions based on the downloaded renditions.
+First script should be the one that generates the different renditions based on the downloaded renditions.

-## encode_renditions.py
+### encode_renditions.py

 This script takes an input folder containing 1080p renditions and will encode them with the params in the metadata leaving them in the specified output folder.